midzer/beerbase/content/breweries/weyerbacher-brewing-company/blanche.md

 srm: 0
 upc: 0
 ---
 Clean, refreshing and perhaps just a bit tart, our brewers developed Weyerbacher Blanche just after their trip to Belgium during the winter of 2000.
-Blanche, meaning \white\"
+Blanche, meaning white"